Toric structure on the complex projective plane

 A hexagonal lattice in the center, degenerating into a linear lattice in the three driections

-For $\tilde{\Lambda}$ to degenerate as $x$ nears the boundary, the inverse function $F\inv: \Delta \to \RR^2$ must have its derivative go to infinity.
+Let $\overset{\circ}{\Delta}$ denote the interior of the triangle.
+For $\tilde{\Lambda}$ to degenerate in this way near the boundary of $\overset{\circ}{\Delta}$ , the inverse function $F\inv: \overset{\circ}{\Delta} \to \RR^2$ must have its derivative go to infinity.
 We make one more simplification, and define the map $F\inv$ as the gradient of a real valued function

 \[F\inv = \nabla g \qquad g: \Delta \to \RR\]

-We require $g$ to be a convex function, so that $F\inv: \Delta \to \RR^2$ is one-to-one.
-The deformed lattice locally defines the lattice spanned by the columns of $\text{Hess} g \inv$.
-The hessian of $g$ must diverge at the boundaries of $\Delta$ for the lattice to degenerate properly.
+We require $g$ to be a convex function, so that $F\inv: \overset{\circ}{\Delta} \to \RR^2$ is one-to-one.
+In the language of convex geometry, $F\inv$ is the Legendre transform associated to $g$.
+The deformed lattice locally defines the lattice spanned by the columns of $\text{Hess } g \inv$.
 To generate my deformed lattice, I used the following function.
 Representing a point in $\Delta$ in barycentric coordinates as $(a,b,c)$ with $a+b+c=1$, I define

 \[g(a,b,c) = a\log(a) + b \log (b) + c \log(c)\]